neevets/drew-docs/legal/privacy.md

 **Last updated and effective:** February 20, 2026

-This Privacy Policy explains how **Drew** ("we", "us", "our") collects, uses, stores, and protects information when you use our Discord bot and related services (the "Services").
+This Privacy Policy explains how **Stane**, as the developer and operator of **Drew**, collects, uses, stores, and protects information when you use the Services.

 By using Drew, you agree to this Privacy Policy.